eh-munna/web-craftsman/README.md

 - **Learning Branches**: Each branch is dedicated to a specific topic or project.
 I'll use different branches to organize my progress on various web development concepts and technologies.
   - For example: `project-1`, `concept-2`, etc.

+---

 ## About This Project

-This branch focuses on building a React application that interacts with REST APIs to display country information.
-Key features include:
+This branch focuses on building a React application that displays product information, along with saving and retrieving data from local storage to ensure data persistence.

+Key highlights of this project include:

-1. **Managing Side Effects**: Using `useEffect` to load data efficiently.
+1. **Managing Side Effects**: Utilizing `useEffect` to efficiently load data.
-2. **State Management**: Leveraging `useState` to store and manage component state.
+2. **State Management**: Using `useState` to handle and manage component state.
-3. **Event Handling**: Implementing event handlers to update the UI dynamically.
+3. **Event Handling**: Implementing event handlers for dynamic UI updates.
-4. **Interactive UI**: Displaying visited countries by adding their flags to the interface.
+4. **Cart Functionality**: Adding products to the cart and handling cart updates.
+5. **Local Storage Integration**: Persisting cart data to local storage.
+6. **Retrieving Data**: Fetching saved data from local storage on app initialization.
+7. **Preventing Duplicates**: Ensuring products are not added to the cart multiple times.

 ---

 ## **How to Use This Branch**

-To explore the **React With Rest Countries** module, follow these steps:
+To explore the **React With Data Integration** module, follow these steps:

 1. **Clone the repository:**